 Cost: $35 (includes continental breakfast)

 Attendees are encouraged to bring internet accessible devices as they will be used in the workshop.

-In 2016, 88% of our participants rated the workshop "Excellent" or "Very Good" on a five-point scale and all participants agreed or strongly agreed that what they learned in the workshop will improve their teaching of human genetics concepts in their courses.
+100% of participants agreed or strongly agreed that what they learned in the workshop will improve their teaching of human genetics concepts in their courses

 I really enjoyed this and loved being able to discuss techniques with more seasoned professionals.
 A great resource!"